Purdue-CS193/homework-0-SebRodDev/index.md

 - Students run Cs193 so they know what our struggles are like.
 - The lecture hall is a lot smaller than a lot of my other classes.

-## Numbered List of Favorite Things
+## Experimental Numbered List of Favorite Things

 1. The homework assignments have clear instructions
 2. lectures are not in the morning